 Sarah didn't know which way to turn.
 Her big mouth had landed her in trouble once more and this time the ditch she had dug her self was far too deep to crawl out off.
 Who would have known that an innocuous little comment from her arsehole of a boss would start a firestorm that had ended up getting her fired.

 She should have kept her mouth closed; Sarah lambasted herself for the thousandth time.
 She had dealt with Andrew's disregard for personal space many times before.
 Gritted her teeth and got on with it for a whole year.
 But something had snapped that morning.
 The irony was that this time his comment wasn't even that bad to begin with.
 All he had said was,

 "Hey honey, how is my best little worker doing?"

-Granted there was that all familiar undercurrent of lechery to his every word, the seemingly innocent brush of his sweaty hand on her back, his hot breath too close to her ear, but that wasn’t something out of the ordinary, hadn’t she been dealing with similar advances from him and every other idiot for months.
-Hell, she had even employed her thus far successful method of counting to ten before giving him a short professional little greeting.
+Granted there was that all familiar undercurrent of lechery to his every word, the seemingly innocent brush of his sweaty hand on her back, his hot, rank breath too close to her ear, but that wasn't something out of the ordinary.
+Hadn't she been dealing with similar advances from him and every other idiot for months.
+Hell, Sarah had even employed her thus far successful method of counting to ten before giving him a short professional little greeting.

 Sarah had let rip, and how.

 If she had had a skewer at that moment she would have hooked the randy little porker and set him on fire.
 She couldn't even remember what she had said to him, all she remembered was standing at one end of the office with her boss in a corner of the room staring at her with fear in his beady little eyes, tiny droplets of sweat on his leathery forehead, and a telephone receiver clutched in his hand.